CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 CloudWatch Logs Insights

-CloudWatch Insights is an enhanced-service for monitoring some AWS services and your applications It collects, aggregates, and summarizes logs and metrics.
+CloudWatch Logs Insights is an enhanced-service for monitoring some AWS services and your applications It collects, aggregates, and summarizes logs and metrics.

 - Container Insights